I start suspecting

 sclerosis.
 I was diagnosed last year.
 I own pharmacies specializing in

-helping our patients sort through the truth and fiction of the natural
+helping patients sort through the truth and fiction of the natural

 remedies available.
 So I thought I could be my own one-dog study in